JinfengX/GPUEye/README.md

-# GPUEye - GPU Monitoring Application
+# GPUEye - A GPU Monitoring Application Written by AI

+GPUEye is an AI-written macOS utility for real-time remote GPU monitoring.
-A simplified GPU monitoring application for macOS that connects to remote GPU servers via SSH and provides real-time monitoring of GPU status including temperature, utilization, memory usage, and power consumption.
+It connects to remote GPU servers via SSH and provides real-time monitoring of GPU status including temperature, utilization, memory usage, and power consumption.

 ## Features